 It is important for a man to be in control of his emotions.
-We are made to be leaders, and that requires delicate emotional balance.
+We are made to be leaders, and that requires a delicate emotional balance.
 Different aspects of our lives demand different emotional capabilities.
 This is where many men lose their way.
 Some scenarios call for us to be hard-nosed and unwavering, which is the stereotype of male emotion.
-But our family life and parenting calls for us to be far more dynamic.
-We need to be able to reason logically, compromise, give empathy, display compassion, and be vulnerable enough to love deeply.
+But family life and parenting call for us to be far more dynamic.
+We need to be able to reason logically, compromise, have empathy, display compassion, and be vulnerable enough to love deeply.

 A man should never stop learning.
-Life is a continuous state of education and, when we succumb to the ideal that we’ve learned all we need to know, we become intellectually stagnant.
-We should train our mind-set to not only enjoy learning new things, but to relish it.
-Pick up a book, learn a new skill, experience other cultures…always keep expanding your capabilities and viewpoint.
+Life gives us a never-ending education and when we think we’ve learned all we need to know, we become stagnant.
+We need not only to enjoy learning new things but to relish in it.
+Pick up a book, learn a new skill, experience other cultures.
+Always keep expanding your capabilities and viewpoint.
 It will take you far in life.

 Responsibility and Loyalty

-A common thread of great men is their adherence to responsibility and their determined loyalty.A common thread of great men is their adherence to responsibility and their determined loyalty.
-We are in a culture that has bred multiple generations of the “me first” mind-set.
-The ramifications of that are startling and have taken large tolls on marriage, the family, and the entire social fabric of the culture.
-It goes against every single God-given principle of life.
+A common thread in great men is adherence to responsibility and determined loyalty.A common thread in great men is adherence to responsibility and determined loyalty.
+We are in a culture with a “me first” mindset.
+The ramifications are startling and have taken their tolls on marriage, the family, and the entire social fabric of the culture.
+“Me first” goes against every single God-given principle of life.
 We were created to serve and love each other.
-It’s necessary and needed.
+It’s necessary and important.

 Honor and Dignity

-The things we do in the dark eventually catch-up to us.
-Liars, cheats, thieves and such live in dark shadows far away from honor and dignity.
-Some of them look successful from their ways, but behind them is a long trail of the misery.
-Do you truly want to be an authentic man?
+What we do in the dark eventually catches up to us.
+Liars, cheats, and thieves may look successful at times, but they leave a long trail of misery behind them.
+Do you want to be an authentic man?
 It starts with honor and dignity.
-I’ll leave it with the wisdom of Socrates who said, “The greatest way to live with honor in this world is to be what we pretend to be.”
+As Socrates said, “The greatest way to live with honor in this world is to be what we pretend to be.”